Econ Market Research

 • By End-User

 By End-User, it can be represented as large enterprises, small and medium-sized enterprises (SMEs), and individuals.
-Large enterprises are the prominent end-users of commercial payment cards since they process many transactions; thus, the tools that run and help them deal with the complexity of their financial needs are strong.
+Large enterprises are the prominent end-users of commercial payment cards since they process many transactions, thus, the tools that run and help them deal with the complexity of their financial needs are strong.
 Such enterprises will relish having cards offering reporting features, high credit limits, and loyalty rewards.

 SMEs are another significant end-user group because they usually look for simple, low-cost solutions to manage expenses and improve financial management.
 They prefer cards that are easy to integrate with accounting systems and maintain budget discipline.
 Individuals are not as common in this market compared to businesses, but they use commercial payment cards in specific situations, such as freelancers or sole proprietors managing small operations.
 These cards allow the individual to keep personal and business finances separate, yet still maintain control over the spending of business funds.